okozmovskaya/acme-web-design/development-strategy.md

 ### CSS

-Highlight with background color each services in list.
+Make highlight background color for each services in list.
 Highlight and align sidebar-form.

 ----